Types of Pituitary Tumors

 • Excessive thirst and urination

-Adamantinomatous (ordinary) craniopharyngiomas are less solid (with cysts) tumors that tend to affect children under 14 years of age.
-These tumors account for 5 to 10 percent of all childhood brain tumors.
+Adamantinomatous (ordinary) craniopharyngiomas are less solid (with cysts) tumors that tend to affect children younger than 14 years of age.
+These tumors account for 5 to 10% of all childhood brain tumors.

 Papillary craniopharyngiomas are more solid tumors and typically found in adults over age 45.